shraavv/FlashyCards/README.md

-# flashcard
+# Flashcard

-FlashCard application using flutter
+FlashCard application using flutter.